Consensys/docs-template/docs/contribute/style-guide.md

 :::info example

-❌ *If we are unable to find another library that works with the execution environment, another way of solving the problem is by patching the dependency ourselves.
+❌ *If we're unable to find another library that works with the execution environment, another way of solving the problem is by patching the dependency ourselves.
    For this, `patch-package` can be leveraged.*